JLcilliers/JL_instagram_uploader/README.md

 3. Ensure all dependencies are installed
 4. Check browser console for client-side errors
 5. Check server console for backend errors

+## Contributing

+Pull requests are welcome!
+Please feel free to submit a Pull Request.